The Tech Funding Gap

 "The funding gap" is a term to describe the lack of equitable funding to underrepresented startup founders (Black, Latinx, and/or female).
 Venture capitalists bear the brunt of media criticism for demonstrated inequities in tech funding.
 A closer look reveals that the limited partners who invest in venture capital funds, and regulators who constrain capital formation, are also part of the larger, systemic problem.

-Currently, the Securities and Exchange Commission relegates the majority of Americans to second class status based on income and net-worth criteria, limiting participation in key private market opportunities - or restricting it all together.
+Current regulations overseen by the Securities and Exchange Commission relegate the majority of Americans to second-class status based on income and net-worth criteria, limiting participation in key private market opportunities - or restricting it altogether.
 This puts under-represented founders at a disadvantage by constraining their access to capital and creating prejudicial barriers to entry.

 Stop Startup Redlining

 The Securities and Exchange Commission segregates investors by income and net worth, with separate and unequal investment opportunities which impact the vast majority of Americans.
 This constrains capital formation and wealth creation - especially for Black, Latinx, and female founders and funders.
 Ensuring that all Americans can attain accredited investor status through self-verification of independent or assisted sophistication is essential to closing the wealth and funding gaps.

 Give All Americans a Fast Track to "Accredited Investor" Status

 Dismantling systemic discrimination in startup fundraising and investing is the fastest way to start closing the funding gap.
 The first step is doing away with income and net-worth standards for who can invest in early-stage startups.
 Next, all investors should have a path to accreditation without the unreasonable time and cost barriers currently required.
 Finally, we must do away with provisions that advantage founders and funders with high income, high net-worth, and high net-worth networks, over those that don't.